mozilla/wp-offline-content/wp-offline-content/readme.txt

 More options will be available with new versions of the plugin.

 == Change Log ==

+= 0.6.1 =
+Includes latest Service Worker Manager which fixes a problem unregistering the service worker when all plugins using it are disabled.

 = 0.6.0 =
 The Service Worker unregister itself when no plugin using service workers is enabled.